erew70/prodinfo-injection-tool/README.md

 to check if you did it correctly i would load it into nxnandmanager

-you can probably inject into a prodinfo gen tool bin file, but idk i havent tested
+you can probably inject into a prodinfo gen tool bin file, but idk i havent tested (crash too?)